MARTIMM/qa-manager/docs/content-docs/setup/structures.md

 * **step**; Step size for the slider.
 * **title**; unused if there is a description, otherwise it is used as the question text.
 * **tooltip**; Some helpful message shown on the input field.
-* **values**; Values are used to fill e.g. a combobox or a list.
+* **selectlist**; The selectlist is used to fill e.g. a combobox or a list.
 It can also be used with text entries where a combobox is placed in front of the text input.
 E.g. input of a telephone number can be for a home, work or mobile phone.
 The names 'home', 'work' or 'mobile' are then showed in a combobox.
 Other types might also have these possibilities.
 * **width**; sometimes a width is needed for a widget.